-Refer to page 110 (Report of the Audit Committee), page 193 (note 36, Significant accounting policies - Impairment of goodwill and tangible, intangible and held for sale assets, page 162 (note 14, Goodwill) and page 164 (note 15, intangible assets).
+Refer to page 120 (Audit Committee report), page 218 (note 36, Significant accounting policies - Impairment of goodwill and tangible, intangible and held for sale assets), page 186 (note 14, Goodwill) and page 188 (note 15, Intangible assets).

-The Group has a material amount of goodwill and acquired intangible assets.
-There is a risk of impairment where the performance of the cash generating unit is behind expectation and does not support the value held on the balance sheet
+The Group has a material amount of goodwill and acquired intangible assets (£409.0m and £282.0m respectively at 31 March 2023).
+There is a risk of impairment where the performance of the cash generating unit is behind expectation and does not support the value held on the balance sheet.

 Management performed a discounted cash flow analysis based on the Board-approved five-year strategic plan to assess whether the goodwill and acquired intangible assets are supported by future cash flow projections.
-This annual impairment review was performed as at 31 January 2022 No triggering events have been identified in the period to 31 March 2022 and therefore no additional impairment reviews have been performed.
+This annual impairment review was performed as at 31 January 2023.
+No triggering events have been identified in the period to 31 March 2023 and therefore no additional impairment reviews have been performed.
 No impairment charge has been recognised during the year.

 Our audit focused on the risk that the carrying value of goodwill and acquired intangible assets could be overstated.
+A greater level of testing was performed over the US Technology Solutions and Germany cash-generating units (CGUs), being the CGUs with comparatively lower levels of headroom than the other CGUs.